inv4fee2020/pli_node_conf/node_backup_restore.md

 >  3.  migration of your node to another VPS hosting platform

-With scenario 1. the assumption is that there is no movement of any backup files are they have remained intact in their default location of "/plinode_backups".
+With scenario 1. the assumption is that there is no movement of any backup files and they have remained intact in their default location of "/plinode_backups".

 With scenarios 2. & 3. the assumption is that you have copied the relevant backup files to the original path "/plinode_backups" on your now reset / new VPS host.